You may wish to see an introductory page to this section first.

 and is one of the most remarkable places in Barbary for the extent and magnificence of its ruins.

-Sufetula is located in Central Tunisia, a region which was a great producer of olive oil at the time of the Roman Empire.
-Today it is the poorest part of the country and by comparing the description of its landscape in 1808 with current images one feels that things have probably worsened since then.
+Sufetula is located in the interior of Central Tunisia, a region which was a great producer of olive oil at the time of the Roman Empire.
+Today it is a poor part of the country and by comparing the description of its landscape in 1738 with current images one feels that things have probably worsened since then.
 Some attempts have been made to restore olive oil production, but esparto, a grass employed for the manufacturing of cords and baskets, has been the main crop of the region for the last centuries.
+Today baskets, sunhats, embroidered shoes, etc, made out of woven esparto are sold in the bazaars of the holiday towns along the coast, but it is a small business.
+The paper made from esparto by a State company has excellent printing qualities, but the glossy magazines for which it was made have gone out of business.

-Triumphal arch to Emperor Diocletian at the entrance to the town
+Triumphal arch celebrating Emperor Diocletian at the entrance to the town

 Today the arch is believed to have been built at the time of Emperor Antoninus Pius.
 It gave access to the Forum of Sufetula, which, similar to what occurred at many other locations (e.g. Thugga and Musti), was turned into a fortress by the Byzantines in the VIth century.
-You may wish to see the walls of the fortress in the introductory page.
+You may wish to see the walls of the fortress in the introductory page and a large Byzantine fortress at Thignica.

-The Capitolium was a temple dedicated to Jupiter, Juno and Minerva, the three deities which were worshipped on the Capitol Hill of Rome.
+The Capitolium was a temple dedicated to Jupiter, Juno and Minerva, the three deities which were worshipped on the Capitoline Hill of Rome.

-The design of the Capitolium of Sufetula is almost unique because the three deities were worshipped in separate cellae and yet it would be erroneous to speak of three temples because bridges linked them and allowed access to the central cella which did not have steps.
+The design of the Capitolium of Sufetula is almost unique because the statues of the three deities were placed in separate cellae and yet it would be erroneous to speak of three temples because bridges linked them and allowed access to the central cella which did not have steps.

 Capitolium: cellae housing the statues of Juno (left), Jupiter (centre) and Minerva (right)